-The 2014 Legislative session was a busy one.
-Conservation Minnesota worked with partner organizations and many lawmakers to make forward progress on the issues Minnesotans told us were important.
-This progress was possible through the work of our network that contacted legislators and other officials.
-This support helped achieve the following:
+Minnesota’s 2015 legislative session was a complicated one, with a large number of important issues on the table.
+Conservation Minnesota worked with partner organizations and many lawmakers to make progress on a variety of issues ranging from clean water, to toxic chemical awareness, to recycling.
+This progress was possible through the work of our network that sent over 25,000 messages to legislators and other officials.
+Working together we helped achieve the following:

 Protect Lakes & Rivers

-- Jumpstart stagnate recycling rates – Actively worked to promote policies and legislation that will reduce waste going to landfills and jumpstart MN recycling rate that have stagnated in recent years.
+- Actively worked to promote policies and legislation that will reduce waste going to landfills and jumpstart MN recycling rates that have stagnated in recent years.